AWGL/bed2hgvs-1/README.md

                         <REFSEQID>.
 One REFSEQID per row

 ```
-Rreturn a TSV file of bed intervals with HGVS-like annotations on the 4th column.
-If a file of preferred_transcripts (RefSeq) are given, any conflict between given transcripts and those stored in the internal RefSeq database will be written to file:
+Returns a TSV file of bed intervals with HGVS-like annotations on the 4th column.
+If a file of preferred transcripts (RefSeq) are given, any conflict between given transcripts and those stored in the internal RefSeq database will be written to file:

 ```
 .rbed2hgvs.missing